Hosted roundtables programme

 A discussion on 2025 trends: Agentic AI, why POCs fail, and optimisation opportunities for the transport industry

-In this session, engage in open discussion on the importantly growing role AI is playing in how transport organisations - both public and private - engage with citizens and each other.
-We’ll discuss where enhanced and new technology solutions can solve critical challenges with real-life examples; how to avoid becoming another failed AI POC statistic; and what’s next in the ever evolving AI landscape.
-Leave this session with a perspective on what AI adoption can look like for your organisation, actionable strategies for implementing it, and how to ensure success.
-Apply Here
+In this session, participants looked at the growing role AI is playing in how transport organisations - both public and private - engage with citizens and each other.
+Using real-life examples the discussion looked at what’s next in the ever evolving AI landscape and covered how new technology solutions can solve critical challenges and how to avoid becoming another failed AI POC statistic.

 14.00-15.15 sessions